LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/predefined-content-best-practices-for-messaging.md

   * Keep in mind that certain devices have a character limit.
 Ensure that links do not fall over this limit as they will not work for the customer if incomplete.
 * **Manage expectations**
   * Help support your agent with responses that manage expectations.
 Instead of, ‘This will take 5 minutes, could you please wait?’, consider ‘I’ll get back to you when this is done.’
 Also, have responses ready to set the scene for customer if there is a lot of data or many questions coming their way.
-* **Ensure that you have responses explaining what messaging is**.
-We suggest a strong opener.
+* **Explain messaging**
   * You customers will need an introduction to messaging.
-We suggest that an opening response explaining messaging is used.
+We suggest that a strong opening response explaining messaging is used.
 * **More than one question at a time**
   * It can be frustrating for your customer to have to answer lots of questions.
 For messaging, consider asking up to three questions at one time, but no more.
 For example, “Can I please have you name, phone number and address?”